-Pentecostal funeral customs are similar to other Christian funeral traditions.
+Pentecostal funeral customs are similar to other Protestant funeral traditions.
 The service traditionally takes place at the church, but it may also be conducted at a funeral home or at the site of the grave.
-In the past it has been the custom to wear black at Pentecostal funeral services.
+In the past, it has been the custom to wear black at Pentecostal funeral services.
 However, white is more frequently being used to symbolize the Pentecostal belief in the resurrection of the body.

-While the deceased’s wishes are carried out as much as possible, the family members also make suggestions regarding the service, selecting hymns or determining the length of the memorial service.
+It is important to remember that there are more than 700 different denominations that identify with Pentecostal beliefs.
+As a result, funeral services can vary widely in length and content.
+Typically, the deceased’s wishes are carried out as much as possible, the family members also make suggestions regarding the service, selecting hymns or determining the length of the memorial service.
 Short services may run about 30 minutes, while longer services run 90 minutes or longer.

 Pentecostal funeral services are led by the church’s minister, and they include standard scripture readings from the Bible.
 Prayers and other hymns and songs are sung by the congregation.
 The tone of the service is more exuberant than in other Protestant traditions.
 Following the musical selections, the minister typically will offer his condolences to the family members and loved ones of the deceased.
 The minister then preaches a sermon.
 The sermon is then followed by the Lord’s Prayer and possibly the Benediction.